jerrrren/interview/README.md

   "designation": null
 }
 ```

 ## GET /users/delete (Authenticated)
+Deletes user
 There is no argument required for this endpoint, just ensure to include the jwt token in the authorization bearer header for this endpoint to work

-Deletes User

 ```
 {